Alabama Crimson Tide Football: Jalen Hurts Shows Growth As Passer In Victory [Opinion]

 With the Tide down 24-17 in the 4th quarter, Hurts and Alabama started their game-tying drive on their own 18-yard line.
 Instead of forcing the ball through the air to tie the score, Hurts reverted to his normal calm self, tucked the ball in and rushed for 42 yards on 4 carries.
 While each run was crucial, Hurts broke the back of the Bulldogs defense with a 4th down run of 13 yards giving the Tide new life.

 From there, it became a defensive game.
 Alabama would go on to miss a field goal and give the Bulldogs a chance at an upset but Hurts and the offense would not go down without a fight.
-With the score tied at 24, Alamaba saw their chance to claim the top spot in the Playoff Rankings after Georgia lost to Auburn.
+With the score tied at 24, Alabama saw their chance to claim the top spot in the Playoff Rankings after Georgia lost to Auburn.

 This time, Hurts showed his poise in the pocket and won the game with his arm.
 During the critical six play-68 yard drive, Hurts connected with Calvin Ridley twice for big gains.
 But, it was his touchdown pass to DeVonta Smith that sealed the win and proved that Hurts has matured in his second season as a passer.